oneduo/nova-file-manager/README.md

 ## Security

-If you discover any security related issues, please email paris@big-boss-studio.com instead of using the issue tracker.
+If you discover any security related issues, please email charaf@rezrazi.fr instead of using the issue tracker.

 ## Contributing